The Motherhood Penalty: The Equality Challenge We Must Address – MMM @ ILC114

 However, a truly transformative agenda requires acknowledging and addressing the motherhood penalty in all its dimensions.

-This entails: recognising that motherhood is a specific ground of discrimination that comes on top of other intersecting grounds of discrimination, collecting better data to understand the scale of the problem, challenging gender stereotypes, and encouraging men’s equal participation in caregiving.
+This means recognising motherhood as a specific ground of discrimination that can intersect with other forms of disadvantage; collecting better data to understand the scale of the problem; challenging persistent gender stereotypes; and encouraging men’s equal participation in caregiving.

 Workplaces also have a crucial role to play.
-Family-friendly policies, flexible working arrangements, supportive returns after parental leave, and opportunities such as quality part-time work or job-sharing can help ensure that caregiving responsibilities do not become a barrier to women’s professional lives.
+Family-friendly policies, flexible working arrangements, supportive transitions back to work after parental leave, and opportunities such as quality part-time work or job-sharing can help ensure that caregiving responsibilities do not become barriers to women’s professional lives.

 It is time for the world of work to adapt to the realities of care

 Supporting mothers and families is not only a matter of fairness – it is a collective responsibility.
-By addressing the motherhood penalty, empowering all parents as caregivers and creating workplaces designed for real human lives, we can move closer to a future where gender equality is not just a goal, but a reality.
+By addressing the motherhood penalty, empowering all parents as caregivers and creating workplaces designed around real human lives, we can move closer to a future where gender equality is not merely an aspiration, but a reality.

 Read here the full Statement that MMM delivered in plenary.
 A more concise version of this statement was also delivered during the first meeting of the General Discussion Committee on a Tranformative agenda for fender equality at work.